1760 - Russian campaign in Brandenburg

 On September 11, after endless prevarications about various joint plans of operation, Fermor finally made his mind for the plan proposed by Montalembert, the French ambassador, calling for a concentration at Frankfurt-an-der-Oder and then a rapid advance on Berlin with a strong corps.
-Accordingly, the Russian Army left Herrnstadt and marched to Guhrau (present-day Góra Śląska).
-A force of 20,000 Russians under Tchernichev with Tottleben as second in command was assigned to this task.
-The Russian plan for the attack on Berlin called for Tottleben's cossacks corps, reinforced with 2,000 grenadiers, 2 horse grenadier rgts and all light troops; to march with all speed by Guben (present-day Gubin) and Beeskow.
-Meanwhile, the Russian vanguard under Tchernichev would take position on the Spree to support Tottleben.
+Accordingly, the Russian army left Herrnstadt and marched to Guhrau (present-day Góra Śląska).
+A force of 20,000 Russians under Chernichev with Tottleben as second in command was assigned to this task.
+The Russian plan for the attack on Berlin called for Tottleben's Cossacks Corps, reinforced with 2,000 grenadiers, 2 horse grenadier rgts and all light troops; to march with all speed by Guben (present-day Gubin) and Beeskow.
+Meanwhile, the Russian vanguard under Chernichev would take position on the Spree to support Tottleben.
 A third part of the Russian Army would take post at Guben while Rumyantsev would remain in observation at Crossen (present-day Krosno Odrzańskie) on the right bank of the Oder.

-On September 13, Fermor quitted Guhrau and marched towards Carolath (actuel Siedlisko).
+On September 13, Fermor quitted Guhrau and marched towards Carolath (present-day Siedlisko).